 - Audience: ELC writing teacher; evaluating thesis and topic sentences

 - Help: No spell check, no dictionary/translator, no peer review, no help from teacher

 - Purpose: Accuracy in structure, not accuracy in grammar

-- Read this opinion article from a newspaper.
+- Read this opinion post from social media.
 Respond to it by agreeing or disagreeing and supporting your position.

 - Time: 10 minutes to read; 20 minutes to write

 - Audience: ELC writing teacher & reading teacher; evaluating supporting details and comprehension of reading

 - Focus: Comprehension of information; structure of argument